Connection and Identity at the Painted Hall

 In practice, it struggles to deliver.

 Admission across Royal Museums Greenwich sites ranges from £17.50 to £38 for an adult day pass.
-As students, we paid £8.75 to access the Old Royal Naval College, which includes entry to the Painted Hall, Chapel and Visitor Centre.
+As students, we paid £8.75 to access the Old Royal Naval College, which includes entry to the Painted Hall.
 We attended during a designated social media hour, expecting a quieter experience.

 Connection consists of eight fabric cylinders fitted with LED strips, cycling through colour and a looping storm effect.
-From a distance, the installation frames the hall attractively.
-Up close, its purpose becomes harder to define.
+From a distance, the installation frames the hall effectively.
+Up close, its purpose is harder to define.
 It gestures towards connection without fully realising it.

-Large blocks of explanatory text accompany both installations, suggesting a lack of confidence in the work’s ability to communicate independently.
-Music by David Harper is intended to shape the experience, but during our visit it was so quiet as to be almost imperceptible.
+Large blocks of explanatory text accompany both installations, suggesting a lack of confidence in the work’s ability to communicate on its own.
+Music by David Harper is intended to shape the experience, but during our visit it was almost imperceptible.

 There is a certain irony in encountering an exhibition concerned with connection during a tightly managed social media hour.
 While restricted numbers may be necessary, the structure sits uneasily alongside work intended to provoke reflection on selfhood and relationships.